Lake June-in-Winter Scrub Preserve State Park

 Welcome to Lake June-in-Winter Scrub Preserve State Park

-This park is a quiet 845-acre preserve that provides protection for sand scrub, "Florida's desert," one of the state's most endangered natural communities.
+This park is a quiet 845-acre preserve that provides protection for sand scrub, one of the state's most endangered natural communities.

 Some of Florida's rarest and most imperiled plant and animal species, including the Florida scrub-jay, Florida scrub lizard, Florida mouse, gopher tortoise and the Eastern indigo snake, are found here.
 Ospreys and bald eagles are frequently sighted along the three miles of lakefront, and white-tailed deer, bobcat and black bear are occasionally seen.

-- Travel U.S. 27 to County Road 621, turn west and drive approximately four miles to Daffodil Road.
-Continue driving south on Daffodil for approximately two miles to the park entrance.
+- Travel U.S. 27 to Lake June Road.
+Turn west on Lake June Road and continue driving around the lake.
+Turn south on Daffodil Street.
+Continue driving south on Daffodil for two miles to the park entrance.

 - Park GPS coordinates: N 27º 17.792 W 81º 25.469